A Sub-kHz Mechanical Resonator Passively Cooled to 6 mK

 \subsection{Determination of the Cantilever Temperature through its Thermal Motion}

-To extract the cantilever temperature, we introduce a lock-in-based detection scheme that enables real-time tracking of the cantilever energy (here executed in post-processing, see supplementary material~\cite{supplementary} for details on the analysis).
-Such an energy time trace facilitates immediate insight into the resonator thermodynamics (see Fig. \ref{fig:data_analysis_temperature}b) which we use here to verify the thermally limited nature of its motion (Fig. \ref{fig:data_analysis_temperature}c).
+To extract the cantilever temperature, we apply a lock-in-based detection scheme that enables real-time tracking of the cantilever energy (here executed in post-processing, see supplementary material~\cite{supplementary} for details on the analysis).
+This type of analysis was first implemented by Golokolenov \textit{et al.}~\cite{golokolenov_mesoscopic_2023} Such an energy time trace facilitates immediate insight into the resonator thermodynamics (see Fig. \ref{fig:data_analysis_temperature}b) which we use here to verify the thermally limited nature of its motion (Fig. \ref{fig:data_analysis_temperature}c).
+That is to say, it allows to check for occasional large mechanical disturbances that are not filtered by the mass-spring system.
 This method offers a clear and intuitive way to analyze the cantilever signal, and can be considered complementary to frequency domain methods \cite{van_heck_magnetic_2023}.

 The thermal motion of the cantilever is given by $\left< x \right>^2 = \textrm{k}_B T / k $, where $\left< x \right>^2$ is the time-averaged amplitude of the cantilever displacement, and $k$ is the cantilever stiffness (by invoking the equipartition theorem ~\cite{wagenaar_resonance_2013}).
 The cantilever frequency can vary due to local forces, such as Meissner repulsion induced by the superconducting structures of the readout circuit or due to magnetic interactions with surface spins \cite{van_heck_magnetic_2023, denhaan_dissipation_2015}.
-We measure the effective resonance frequency $\omega_{\textrm{eff}}$ by exciting the cantilever magnetically through the calibration coil or mechanically through the piezo and fitting a Lorentzian to the Fourier transform of the SQUID signal (10 minutes of integrated signal is shown in Fig.~\ref{fig:data_analysis_temperature} a). \\
+We measure the effective resonance frequency $\omega_{\textrm{eff}}$ by exciting the cantilever magnetically through the calibration coil or mechanically through the piezo and fitting a Lorentzian to the Fourier transform of the SQUID signal (10 minutes of integrated signal is shown in Fig.~\ref{fig:data_analysis_temperature}a). \\